 card uses money you don't have.
 Using debit cards helps you avoid

-running up a debt you have to pay back later.
+running up a debt you'll have to pay back later.

 The most common type of debit card is an ATM (automated teller

 machine) or EFTPOS card.
-The card is used to withdraw
+This card is used to

-money at ATMs and make purchases.
-You have to provide a personal
+withdraw money at ATMs and make purchases.
+You may have to provide

-identification number (PIN) before you can withdraw money or make a
+before you can withdraw money or make a purchase.

 Debit cards are called different names depending on who issues